Macyatmacy/img_cls_exp/README.md

 <img src="Images/Workflow.PNG" width="480" height="434" alt="workflow"/><br/>

 We haven't closed this task in current stage.
-We will update it later.
+We will update it soon.

 ## References
 - Task 1 is based on [a tutorial offered by Tensorflow website](https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android/#0) and [the skeleton app packages](https://github.com/hoitab/TFLClassify.git) by Hoi Lam.